Tannerpalin/novshell/README.md

 # novshell
-CS270 Project 4 - Creating our own shell\n
+CS270 Project 4 - Creating our own shell
+## Authors:
-Authors: Tanner Palin and Will Shapiro
+Tanner Palin and Will Shapiro